A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

 (P.S.
 No one writes everything.
 No one can write everything.
 Make that your advantage.)

-When it comes to content marketing writing specifically, not only is having a niche a good thing, it’s actually a very good thing.
-Because content marketing is all about business.
+When it comes to content marketing writing specifically, not only is having a niche a good thing, it’s a necessity.
+Content marketing is all about business.
 And businesses don’t hire “freelance writers,” they hire people with specialized knowledge of a subject who can write about it in an insightful and entertaining way in order to educate and inspire their audiences.
 As a business, I’m concerned about my bottom line.
-The way to boost that is by hiring someone who knows what they’re doing, not only in terms of delivery but also in terms of sector-specific expertise.
+The way to boost that bottom line is by hiring someone who knows what they’re doing, not only in terms of delivery but also in terms of sector-specific expertise.

 Are you that person?
 Can you be?